By: Greg Brian

 To make it, you need two tablespoons of butter, two small sliced leeks, chopped carrots (800g is usually recommended), and two tablespoons of raw honey.

-Be sure you use raw honey here since that adds more antioxidants to the recipe.
+Be sure you use raw honey here since that adds more antioxidants and overall health benefits to the recipe.
 You’re essentially doubling those antioxidants along with the carrots.

 Add some chili flakes, a bay leaf, and 2 1/2 liters of vegetable stock.